pippinbarr/cart263-2020/slides/activity-raving-redactionist/activity-raving-redactionist.md

 ## 4. Start the program

 In `script.js` create the basic "document ready" code so that we can start writing our program in jQuery.
+For now, use the version that called a function called `setup` and define that function.
+(Put in a `console.log()` if you want to check whether it's working.)

 ???